JuliaTopOpt/TopOpt.jl/README.md

 All the following features are available in TopOpt.jl but the documentation is currently lacking!
 Feel free to open an issue to ask about how to use specific features.

+### Optimizaton domains

-- 2D and 3D truss topology optimization
+- 2D and 3D truss domains
-- 2D and 3D continuum topology optimization
+- 2D and 3D continuum domains
 - Unstructured ground mesh
 - Linear and quadratic triangle, quadrilateral, tetrahedron and hexahedron elements in ground mesh
 - Fixed and non-design domain support
 - Concentrated and distributed loads

+### High level algorithms and penalty types

+The following high level topology optimization algorithms and penalty types are available.

+- Solid isotropic material with penalization (SIMP)
+- Rational approximation material with penalization (RAMP)
-- SIMP, RAMP, continuation SIMP/RAMP and BESO
+- Continuation SIMP/RAMP
-- Compliance, volume and stress functions
+- Bi-directional evolutionary structural optimization (BESO) with soft-kill
+- Topology optimization of binary structures (TOBS)

+### Differentiable functions

+All the following functions are defined in a differentiable way and you can use them in the objectives or constraints in topology optimization formulation.

+- Arbitrary differentiable Julia functions (e.g. `LinearAlgebra.norm` or `StatsFuns.logsumexp` for constraint aggregation).
+- Density and sensitivity chequerboard filter: the input is unfiltered design and the output is the filtered design.
+- Heaviside projection: the input is unprojected design and the output is the projected design.
+- Compliance function: the input is the (filtered, projected) design and the output is the compliance.
+- Volume: the input is the (filtered, projected) design and the output is the volume or volume fraction.
+- Displacement: the input is the (filtered, projected) design and the output is the displacement vector.
+- Stress tensor: the input is the displacement vector and the output is a vector of matrices of the element-wise microscopic stress tensors.
+- Element-wise von Mises stress: the input is the (filtered, projected) design and the output is the vector of element-wise von Mises stress values.
+- Matrix assembly: the input is the element-wise matrices and the output is the assembled matrix.
+- Applying boundary conditions: the input is the assembled matrix without Dirichlet boundary conditions and the output is the matrix with Dirichlet boundary conditions applied.
+- Element stiffness matrices: the inputs is the (filtered, projected) design and the output is the element-wise stiffness matrices for use in nonlinear elastic problems and buckling-constrained optimization.
+- Element stress/geometric stiffness matrices: the inputs are the (filtered, projected) design and the displacement vector and the output is the element-wise stress/geometric stiffness matrices for use in buckling-constrained optimization.
+- Neural networks re-parameterization using Flux: the input is the vector of weights and biases for any Flux model and the output is the vector of element-wise design variables.

+### Optimization algorithms

+We use [Nonconvex.jl](https://github.com/JuliaNonconvex/Nonconvex.jl) for the optimization problem definition and solving.
+The following algorithms are all available using `Nonconvex.jl`.

+- Method of moving asymptotes
+- All the algorithms in NLopt
+- Ipopt
+- First order augmented Lagrangian algorithm
-- Buckling constrained truss optimization
+- Nonlinear semidefinite programming for buckling constrained optimization
+- Basic surrogate assisted optimization and Bayesian optimization
+- Integer nonlinear programming (design variables guaranteed to be integer)
+- Sequential integer linear programming in the topology optimization for binary structures (TOBS) algorithm

+### Visualization and post-processing

 - End-to-end topology optimization from INP file to VTK file
 - Interactive visualization of designs and deformation

-- Automatic differentiation of arbitrary Julia functions
-- Method of moving asymptotes, NLopt, Ipopt and augmented Lagrangian algorithm for optimization
-- Density and sensitivity filters
-- Heaviside projection
+### Handling uncertainty
 - Handling load uncertainty in compliance-based topology optimization
-- Neural network representation of designs
-- Integer nonlinear topology optimization for truss and continuum problems (design variables guaranteed to be integer)
-- Topology optimization of binary structures (TOBS) using integer linear Programming

 ![gif1](https://user-images.githubusercontent.com/19524993/138464511-2685f3fe-e7c5-482e-8b06-43ab0fb82990.gif)
 ![gif2](https://user-images.githubusercontent.com/19524993/138464828-88f0ffcb-01f7-43b7-8d17-f5d201e95aa3.gif)